RustedBones/akka-http-metrics/README.md

   .bind(route)
 ```

-#### Labels
+#### Dimensions

-By default, metrics labels are disabled.
+By default, metrics dimensions are disabled.
 You can enable them in the settings.

 ```scala
 settings